mcdviii/FreeCAD-Adjustable-Storage-Dresser/README.md

 ## ToDO:

+- [ ] Fix "Dresser Side" sketch so that it conforms to the rest of the dresser solid dimensions.
-- [ ] Finish adding all relavant constraints, re-adding constraints as necessary.
+- [ ] Finish adding all relavant constraints to all solids, re-adding or removing constraints as necessary.
 - [ ] Clean up spreadsheet calculations (remove redundancy).
 - [ ] Confirm placement of each solid is calculated through its neighbor, in such a way that changing dimensions doesn't shift parts closer (or further away) from its neighbor.